Save 30% on online shipping anywhere in Canada and the US!

 High-performance coatings are often applied in two or three coats, involving a specialist primer and base coat.
 They can be extremely effective at preventing corrosion.
 Application methods range from spraying to brushing or rolling, the latter usually being used where the resultant appearance is not critical.

-Before paint can be applied, the surface needs to be prepared, this can be done by chemical stripping, sanding, shot blasting or a combination of these things.
+Before paint can be applied, the surface needs to be prepared; this can be done by chemical stripping, sanding, shot blasting or a combination of these things.
 Each one can take a long time on complex parts.

 Benefits of Painting:

-• Finish quality – if needed the end result can be of a very high quality
+• Finish quality – if needed, the end result can be of a very high quality

 • Size of component – because the parts don’t need to be dipped into a bath, large parts are reasonably easy to process

-Drawback of Painting:
+Drawbacks of Painting:

 • Upkeep – Whilst high-quality paint finishes can last years, some may still need replenishing or touching up if they are subject to harsh conditions